ivonunes/plumekit/docs/routing.md

 ### Streaming bodies

-A response can produce its body incrementally instead of buffering it, for exports and generated downloads of unknown size:
+Sometimes a response is too large or too slow to buffer whole, such as an export or a generated download of unknown size.
+A response can produce its body incrementally instead:

 ```swift
 app.get("/posts.csv") { _ in